Result format

 Checkpoint Level Config

-To apply result_format
+To apply result_format to every

 Expectation in a Suite, define it in your Checkpoint